sqlxpert/z-container-api-kafka-aws-terraform/README.md

     cd z-container-api-kafka-aws-terraform/terraform
     ```

- 5. In CloudShell only, configure the Terraform S3 backend and copy the source
+ 5. In CloudShell only, configure the Terraform S3 backend and then copy the
-    code to `/tmp`&nbsp;
+    source code to `/tmp`&nbsp;

     In `terraform.tf`&nbsp;, change the `terraform.backend` block to: